-Taking vacation as an entrepreneur is hard.
+Taking time off as an entrepreneur is hard.
 While outsiders may think it’s easy because you don’t have to worry about vacation days or asking a boss, the reality is that it can be hard to unplug and unwind when you are responsible for your company.

 But taking a break is necessary for our mental health.
 When done right, a summer vacation can be the ultimate reset for you to decompress and come back refreshed and ready to focus.

-We’ve rounded up our best tips so entrepreneurs can take and enjoy their summer vacation, from the proper preparations to actually unplugging while you’re away.
+We’ve rounded up our best tips so entrepreneurs can take time off and enjoy their summer vacation, from the proper preparations to actually unplugging while you’re away.

 1. Communicate early

 Tell clients and employees early about your upcoming vacation so everyone is on the same page.
 While you may dread telling people because of fear of their perceptions, earlier is better, especially if the vacation will be for a significant length of time.

 Giving everyone enough advance notice gives you time to address questions about responsibilities, project timing, and communication expectations.
 Which leads us to our second tip:

 Depending on your business, these will be different for everyone.
 Some questions to ask yourself and communicate to others are:

 - Will you be checking email at all, or will you be “off the grid”?

 - Do you have a backup point person?